electrotherapy treatment

 How Electrotherapy Works to Ease Pain (spine-health.com)

-The range of treatments above is used in conjunction with various other physiotherapy methods to achieve the best results.
+The range of treatments above is used with various other physiotherapy methods to achieve the best results.

 Teamed with physiotherapy techniques and approaches, electrotherapy is effective in the treatment of (not limited to):